 Note: If using a Web Filter only, the Blocked Request Reports option does not display if the Block Request Count feature is disabled in the System Configuration administrator console.

-Refer to the Optional Features screen sub-section of the System Configuration Section of this user guide for information about enabling or disabling the Block Request Count feature.
+Refer to Section 2.3.3.5 for information about enabling or disabling the Block Request Count feature.

 In the navigation toolbar, hover over the Reports menu link and select Blocked Request to display the Blocked Request Reports panel: